apecloud/kubeblocks/docs/user_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>observedGeneration is the most recent generation observed for this
-BackupPolicy.
-It corresponds to the Cluster&rsquo;s generation, which is updated on mutation by the API Server.</p>
+<p>observedGeneration is the most recent generation observed for this<br />BackupPolicy.
+It corresponds to the Cluster&rsquo;s generation, which is<br />updated on mutation by the API Server.</p><br />
 </td>
 </tr>
 <tr>